Freshwater butterflyfish: In the aquarium

-Freshwater butterflyfish are kept in large aquaria, although a single specimen should be kept as the only top-level fish, as they can be aggressive to their own kind and others at surface level.
+Freshwater butterflyfish are kept in large aquaria, although a single specimen should be kept as the only top-level fish, as they can be aggressive to their own kind and others, (such as hatchetfish), at surface level.
 The tops of the tanks must be tightly closed because of their jumping habits.
 They do better in a tank with live plants, especially ones that float near the surface, providing hiding places to reduce stress.
 They require a pH of 6.9–7.1, and a KH of 1–10.
-In aquaria, freshwater butterflyfish can grow to 5 in.
-They should not be kept with fin-eating or aggressive fish.
+In aquaria, freshwater butterflyfish can grow to 5 inches long, and should be housed in 20 gallon long-style tanks (30.5 inches long) or larger.
+They should not be kept with fin-eating or aggressive fish, which may nip at their long, trailing fins.
 They eat any fish small enough to fit in their mouths, so they should be maintained with bottom-dwelling fish or top- and mid-dwelling fish too large in size to be bothered by them.
 They generally will not eat prepared food, and do best on a diet of live or possibly canned crickets and other insects, as well as live, gut-loaded feeder fish (goldfish should be avoided).
 They prefer still water, so filtration should not be too powerful.